Procedural Fairness in Machine Learning: New Definition and Measurement of Procedural Fairness

-After defining procedural fairness, we would like to propose the corresponding measurement to assess it.
-XAI techniques can provide insight into the decision logic within the ML model.
-In particular, Zhao \textit{et al.}~\cite{zhao2022fairness} used FAE techniques to capture the model's decision process for identifying biases and showed its effectiveness.
-Therefore, we also use FAE techniques to capture the model's decision process and propose a quantitative FAE-based metric for assessing the group procedural fairness based on Definition 3, called FAE-based Group Procedural Fairness (\textit{GPF\textsubscript{FAE}}), which is defined as:
+Despite the definition of procedural fairness given, as mentioned before, the biggest challenge in assessing the procedural fairness of ML models is how to portray the ML models' decision logic or process $\Phi$.
+Fortunately, XAI techniques can provide insight into the decision logic within the ML model.
+In particular, Zhao \textit{et al.}~\citeyear{zhao2022fairness} used FAE techniques to capture the model's decision process for identifying biases and showed its effectiveness.
+Therefore, we also use FAE techniques to capture the model's decision process $\Phi$.
+Specifically, given a data point $\textit{\textbf{x}}^{(i)}$, its decision logic $\Phi(\textit{\textbf{x}}^{(i)})$ is portrayed as its FAE result $\textit{\textbf{e}}^{(i)}=g(f,\,\textit{\textbf{x}}^{(i)})$.
+Then we propose a quantitative FAE-based metric for assessing the group procedural fairness, called FAE-based Group Procedural Fairness (\textit{GPF\textsubscript{FAE}}). \textit{GPF\textsubscript{FAE}} metric can be regarded as an instantiation of Definition 3, which is defined as: